Prince Harry Avoids Question About Meghan Markle, Do Couple Have Queen’s Approval?

 There have also been mutterings from Suits executives that Markle is preparing to exit the show entirely seeing as the upcoming story line for her character, Rachel, involves making a choice between staying on at the firm or taking a position at her father’s firm.

 The excitement continues to build as Pippa Middleton is preparing to marry James Matthews and the nuptials are said to be the most highly-anticipated of the year.
 Why does this have anything to do with Prince Harry and Meghan Markle?
-Well simply because the couple are likely to attend the big event together which would mark their first official appearance together at a royal event, at which the Duke and Duchess of Cambridge will also be present.
+Well, simply because the couple is likely to attend the big event together which would mark their first official appearance together at a royal event, at which the Duke and Duchess of Cambridge will also be present.

 Recent reports have stated that it is likely that Markle will attend the reception, and that she has gained the approval of the royal family.
 Elle UK has reported on the recent details that prove Meghan is now accepted by the royals, including the fact that she does not have to check in with security when she visits Kensington Palace, and instead is “waved right through.”
 Usually visitors to the palace are expected to fill out forms before being approved by security and household staff.